 Alpha-pinene – you guessed it, smells like pine needles to most people.
 While you might be hard pressed to pick this smell out of our oils, this pinene terpene is ready for action.
 Research is ongoing but it is likely to create alertness and possible memory retention. α-Pinene also offers anti-inflammatory, anti-cancer, and anti-microbial properties.

 Myrcene – this terp is known to be the chill terpene.
 It can help smooth things out and be a relaxing force in our CBD oils.
 Myrcene has been nominated as the most frequent terpene in cannabis and is also highly prevalent in some brews, especially micro-brews.
 Myrcene also has anti-fungal, antibacterial, antiseptic, and anti-inflammatory properties.

-That is a lot to soak in, so don’t hesitate to contact Peak City CBD if you want to learn more about terpenes or have some questions.
+That is a lot to soak in, so don’t hesitate to contact Peak City CBD if you want to learn more about terpenes, the Entourage Effect, or have some questions.
 We love to talk chemistry.
 We encourage research and welcome scouring the web for details on terpenes and how they can help you!
 We love cannabinoids, terpenes, and the Entourage Effect.
 You could also check out some of our terpene-targeted oils like Energized Apple, Chill Berry, and Immuno-Lemon Boost.

 We’re not done with the series though – coming soon will be Part 3 of the Talkin’ bout Terpenes series.